 If two or more lines apply on Table 5 because the firer has changed target, then all positive TN mods will always apply which might be from several lines on the same move.
 If HMS Hood fires on the lead ship of a new formation then the TN Mod will be +5 for first move of firing on a new formation.
 On the second move, destroyers have laid smoke so she can’t see the first two ships so switches to the third, she now has +4 for first move against a non-adjacent target but she also has +3 (for a total of +7) for the second move against the formation.
 XXXX not right On the third move smoke covers the third ship too so she switches to the 4th for +1 (3rd move against the formation) +2 (2nd move against a non-adjacent target) and +2 (1st move against an adjacent target) for a total of +5.
 On the fourth move the first two TN mods are now zero so no longer apply so only the +1 for the 2nd move against an adjacent target applies unless she has to switch fire again.

 Take as an example one column lead by HMS Hood heading straight at an enemy column at 27 knots (still speeding up to max), she reaches extreeme range and opens fire, the enemy is already traveling at maximum speed of 21 knots.
-Hood’s TN is 22 for firing at a XXXXcm target at extreeme range + 5 for firing at a new formation – 5 for being across the enemies T = 22 which with only 4 guns (2 dice) this is going to be hard.
+Hood’s TN is 22 for firing at a XXXXcm target at extreme range + 5 for firing at a new formation – 5 for being across the enemies T = 22 which with only 4 guns (2 dice) this is going to be hard.
 Having said that Hood is not under fire on the first move – she probably will be on the second move but will not have her T crossed as she is at 45 degrees to the firer, so should have a further 5 subtracted giving 17 as the TN for that first move.
 On the second move Hood turns to Port to open up the A arcs, speeds up to 30 knots and switches fire to the second ship in line as HMS Nelson is within range of the first ship.
 The TN for the second move is 22 + 3 (2nd move) + 2 (firing at adjacent vessel) – 5 across T = 22 but now 8 guns firing, and Nelson has 22 on her first move of firing with 6 guns firing, though again will probably not be under fire.
 On the third move Hood has 22 + 1 (third move of firing at the formation) +0 (2nd move against 2nd ship) – 5 (T) = 18 now much more likely to hit with 3 dice, the average dice roll in my system is just over 6.
 On the fourth move, Hood moves into Long Range and has a TN of 18, the + 0 (fourth move against formation no longer applies) –1 (3rd move against 2nd ship) – 5 (T) = 12, now likely to get many hits with Nelson having 22 + 1 (3rd move) – 5 (T) = 18 with 6 guns as she has not reached the point where Hood turned yet as her maximum speed is 24 knots.